Inter-District Transfer Requests

-Inter-district attendance permits for students may be approved for the following reasons:
+Inter-District Transfer Agreements for students may be approved for the following reasons:

-- When recommended by the School Attendance Review Board or by county child welfare, probation or social service agency staff in documented cases of serious home or community problems which make it inadvisable for the student to attend the school of residence.
+- When recommended by the School Attendance Review Board or by County Child Welfare, probation, or social service agency staff in documented cases of serious home or community problems which make it inadvisable for the student to attend the school of residence.

 When there is valid interest in a particular educational program not offered in the District of residence.